pjalmighty42/NinjasForLiberty-Site/README.md

 ## Synopsis
 The NinjasForLiberty website was a website that I decided to join in to develop.
 It was as a way to fundraise for a Libertarian candidate during the last run of elections.
 I was able to finish the website to completetion, and afterwards was relased back into my schoolwork (at the time).
 The website started as a website templated and initally developed by Chase Reid.

+I was told that the website itself didn't exists anymore.
+I presume that this is a result of funding drying up or the site was no longe needed.
+So I had looked through my old folders and luckily found the whole project saved up on my home desktop.
+So I decided to sanitize the project (remove/replace sensitive information) and post up an addition to my GitHub repositories to show potiential employers examples of my work.

+I also have included this Readme as a way to help explain the whole process of turning a pure-HTML solution into a pure-PHP solution.
+Please feel free to read this document and feel free to check out my work!
 ___

 ## Development